 To “cowgirl up” is the same as “cowboy up” but, obviously, meant for a different gender.
+If you read my column with regularity (and that doesn’t mean you take it in the bathroom with you, but I’m not offended if you do), then you know what I think of Texas women.
 To “cowgirl up” is the heart and soul of a Texas woman.
 It means you deal with what life hands you and you don’t whine or get all “high-maintenance princess” about it.

 And by the way, there is no place in Texas for a high-maintenance princess.
 That kind of girly-girl is just plug useless, so put your big girl britches on and cowgirl up.
 And for heaven’s sake, learn to read an oil dipstick and a tire pressure gauge, would ya?
 You can be truly feminine and have at least a rudimentary knowledge of how to maintain your car without the help of a man…but that’s a different soap box for a different day.